-Mammals sighted include the western grey kangaroo (Macropus fuliginosus), western brush wallaby (M. irma), echidna (Tachyglossus aculeatus) and rabbits.
+Mammals sighted include the western grey kangaroo (Macropus fuliginosus), western brush wallaby (M. irma), euro (M. robustus), echidna (Tachyglossus aculeatus) and rabbit.
 A two day survey by the W.A.
 Naturalists' Club in September 1985 revealed a diversity of animal life.
-Five frog, four gecko, three legless lizard, one dragon, five skink and two goanna species were recorded.
-Four snake species were also noted (App.
+Five frog, four gecko, three legless lizard, one dragon, two goarina, five skink, and five snake species were recorded (App.
+2).

+Fifty two bird species have been recorded on the Reserve (App.
 3).

-Fifty one bird species have been recorded on the Reserve (App.
-4).
 Several records are of particular interest.
-First, a young Brown Goshawk seen on the Reserve suggests that this species breeds in the vicinity.
-Second, Dusky Woodswallows, whose range has been reduced through competition with Black-faced Woodswallows (Serventy and Whittell 1976), are numerous on Clackline.
+First, a pair of Wedge-tailed Eagles seen on the Reserve suggests that this species breeds in the vicinity.
+Second, Dusky Woodswallows, whose range has been reduced through competition with Black-faced Woodswallows (Serventy and Whittell 1976) are numerous.

-The Reserve has been subject to a variety of past uses.
-It has been cut over for timber, and various licences and permits for this purpose have been held over parts of the Reserve during the last 30 to 40 years.
+The Reserve has been subject to a variety of uses.
+It has been cut over for timber, and various licences and permits for this purpose have been held over parts of the Reserve for the last 30 to 40 years.
 Industrial Extracts Limited held a licence to use wandoo (and perhaps brown mallet) from the area for tannin extraction.
 During the 1960s the wood distillation, charcoal, iron and steel industry was interested in using log tops and remaining trees as a source of firewood.